shacharKZ/pyGUI_iot/README.md

 https://github.com/shacharKZ/MobiLapseBySMS/blob/main/db_handler.py

+# Try it yourself
+in order to run the simple demo (application with only local files) just install the requirements (requirements.txt) and run data_entry.py

 # connect to your FIRE BASE
 in order to use firebase you will need to add your own firebase data. go to fire_base.py and fill your details next to the TODO we left in the code